 Mix Huel vanilla powder with acidic liquids

-You can make huel vanilla taste better by mixing the powder with acidic liquids that can balance the sweetness like lemons, or limes, as well as using infused water with citrus, berries, melons, and fresh ginger, or mint.
+You can make huel vanilla taste better by mixing the powder with acidic liquids that can balance the sweetness like lemons, or limes, as well as using infused water with citrus, berries, melons, fresh ginger, or mint.

 For me, lemon works great.
 I squeeze usually half of the lemon into the shake and blend it in my Nutribullet to ensure the juice is spread evenly.
 I know some people who like to mix Huel vanilla with vinegar.